-As of 1 April 2023, National Minimum Wage (NMW) and other statutory payments increased.
+As of 1 April 2024, the National Minimum Wage (NMW) increased to:

 Why does this matter?

-This is particularly important if you employ people on national minimum wage, but it is also important if anyone is on statutory leave; their payments should be increasing, effective 1 April 2023.
+This is particularly important if you employ people on national minimum wage, but it is also important if anyone is on statutory leave.
 If you have a third party doing your payroll, you will want to ensure that they action these payments correctly – delegating this task is not an excuse for a failure to pay correctly.

 What advice and guidance is there for employers to ensure that they are paying their staff correctly?